-Our department strives to reflect the rich diversity of the world around us.
-We are proactive in creating a welcoming and inclusive environment.
+Our department strives to reflect the rich culture of the world around us.
+We are proactive in creating a welcoming and supportive environment.

 As part of our quadripartite mission, we aim to create and foster an environment that values and recognizes everyone’s unique attributes, and one in which all members of our department and institution feel welcomed, included, and are treated with respect.